AMD-HPC/ShibuyaStream/README.md

           ...
 ```

-where streams are define as:
+where streams are defined as:

 ```
  core or device